Netflix March 2017: Here’s What’s Coming To, And Leaving Netflix In March

 Since we are nearing the end of February, Netflix has released the complete list of titles that will be coming to, and leaving the streaming service next month.

 While most of the new arrivals will make their debut on March 1, there will be titles added all throughout the month.
 Some notable additions are Jurassic Park, The Lost World: Jurassic Park, and Jurassic Park III.
 The movie adaptation of Nicholas Sparks’ novel Safe Haven will also be available next month, along with the Disney films Pete’s Dragon and The BFG.
-Aside from the many new films, there are also several television series that will be added including season eight of The Vampire Diaries, season one of Marvel’s Iron Fist, and season three of How to Get Away with Murder, among others.
+Aside from the many new films, there are also several television series that will be added including Season 8 of The Vampire Diaries, Season 1 of Marvel’s Iron Fist, and Season 3 of How to Get Away with Murder, among others.

 #JurassicPark and everything else coming to #Netflix March 2017 https://t.co/soTZahH416 pic.twitter.com/wdZZNfrJrw